 In 2014, Jacobsen/Textron acquired Dixie Chopper but would later sell it to the Alamo Group in August 2019.
 A vigorous restructuring and retooling of the Fillmore facility are being executed to ensure Dixie Chopper mowers can keep up with their reputation of excellence in the twenty-first century.

-Where are Ego mowers made?
+Where are EGO mowers made?

-The EGO POWER+, which was unveiled in 2012, allowed Ego to make a grand entry into the outdoor power equipment industry.
+The EGO POWER+, which was unveiled in 2012, allowed EGO to make a grand entry into the outdoor power equipment industry.

-Where are Exmark mowers made?
+Where are Exmark mowers made and Who makes them?

 Exmark mowers are made in the United States from the manufacturer’s Gage County Industrial Park facility situated in Beatrice, Nebraska.